This blog may contain affiliate links. Read our disclosure policy for more info.

 The trolley cars have windows that open, letting you enjoy the breeze in your hair as you gaze out at the scenery.
 The best part of the streetcar ride is crossing the High Level Bridge, which is over 100 years old and offers stunning views of the river.
 The bridge crossing is the highest streetcar river crossing in the entire world!

-11. Muttart Conservatory
+13. Muttart Conservatory

-On a visit to Muttart Conservatory, you’ll experience one of Canada’s largest indoor botanical gardens.
+On a visit to the Muttart Conservatory, you’ll experience one of Canada’s largest indoor botanical gardens.
 Whatever the season, you can immerse yourself in the lush greenery of what appears to be a never-ending variety of plant species.
 I personally like coming in the winter for a bit of a tropical escape!

 All kinds of fresh food can be found here, from locally grown vegetables to handmade crafts.
 Edmonton’s cultural heritage really shines here, with authentic Ukrainian food (you MUST try the perogies) available at the Two Babas and a Stove booth.
 For those who love candles as much as me, then the cotton candy-scented candle from Eternal Flame can’t be missed.

 If you’re visiting Edmonton in the wintertime, then you’ll find Christmas markets popping up all over the city.
 From November through to December, these markets are the perfect place to find a gift for a loved one, and you’ll know that these hand-crafted items were made with care.
+My favorite is the Edmonton Christmas Market at Fort Edmonton Park!

 Related Read: Speaking of spending time at Christmas markets, hop on a road trip from Edmonton to Banff and see why Banff is another amazing location you can enjoy the holidays!

-14. TELUS World of Science
+17. TELUS World of Science

-If you have any kids along or are looking for great indoor activities in Edmonton, the TELUS World of Science delivers!
+If you have any kids along with you or are looking for great indoor activities in Edmonton, the TELUS World of Science delivers!
 The exhibits here are super interactive and constantly changing so there’s always something new to explore, even if you’ve visited in the past.

 There are two levels of exhibits to see and while there’s a variety of themes, anything to do with space is always a big hit.
 If you have any budding astronauts, one of the permanent exhibits here lets them drive a lunar lander on the moon – how cool is that?!
 Kids can also have a blast exploring the “Curiouscity” where you can explore connected treehouses that look like Edmonton landmarks and even try their hand at directing airplanes from the Edmonton Airport Control Tower.